antbucc/DS2-2020-2021/Girardi/README.md

 For a more in dept description of the project please refer to the `report.pdf` file in this directory.

 # How to execute
-In the directory, there is an installer.jar file that can be used to install the simulator, execute it, and follow the instructions.
+At this [link](https://drive.google.com/file/d/18jioK9Kl6jgo2qB878mJFl0zPPjekEQG/view?usp=sharing) there is an installer.jar file that can be used to install the simulator, execute it, and follow the instructions.
 The installation process will create a directory that will contain, among others, two executable script files that can be used to launch the project.